Love from a Stranger (1937 film): Plot

+Ronald and Kate arrive for a visit and Carol forgives him for his behaviour, but Gerald flies into a rage, sending them away; he has planned an extended trip abroad for he and Carol to begin the next day.
+Gerald sends their maid to the fair without telling Carol, ensuring the house is empty.

 As Gerald's temper and disposition continue to deteriorate, the doctor brings the book; the photo appears to show Gerald barely recognisable in disguise.
-Gerald promptly tears it out and destroys it.
+Gerald promptly tears it out in front of Carol and destroys it.

-Ronald and Kate arrive for a visit but Gerald flies into a rage, sending them away; he has planned an extended trip abroad for he and Carol to begin the next day.
+Knowing by now that Gerald plans to murder her, Carol tries in vain to leave the house, keeping up the pretence that she is unaware of Gerald's identity.
+He forces her to read aloud the account of his previous murders from the doctor's book, gaining great enjoyment from the power it gives him.
+The accounts describe the exact series of events Carol has experienced, from the quick marriage to the secluded house and forced signing of papers.

-Knowing by now that Gerald plans to murder her, Carol tries in vain to leave the house.
-She offers to give him her entire fortune and never prosecute him but he "would never trust a woman's word."
-While she listens to his rambling taunts, Carol devises a plan to save her life; to stall for time she tells Gerald that she had previously poisoned someone, going into great detail.
-Gerald seems fascinated by her story, but then he triumphantly tells her he knows she is lying, as he is familiar with the plot of the book she has based her story on.
+Through a hypothetical scenario of what Fletcher's victims might have offered him, she promises to give him her entire fortune and never prosecute him, but he says it would be foolish to risk his life on a woman's silence.
+While she listens to his rambling taunts, Carol devises a plan to save her life; to stall for time, she tells Gerald that she had previously poisoned someone, going into great detail.
+Gerald seems fascinated by her story, and she claims she cannot go to the police now that he knows her 'secret' as well, but he triumphantly tells her he knows she is lying, as he is familiar with the plot of the book she has based her story on.
 Carol then makes a final bid for escape by falsely claiming that she has poisoned Gerald; she claims she told the story only to allow enough time for the poison to start working, and now it is too late for him.
 While a shocked Gerald reacts in horror, Carol races to escape.
+Ronald, Kate, and Doctor Gribble enter the house moments later to find that Gerald has died, likely of the heart condition Gribble diagnosed.